iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> The app has worked perfectly until today and now it starts to load and then flips to a blank screen.
+I've uninstalled and reinstalled it and logged back in but still the same problem.
+I'm using it on an android smartphone and have today also loaded and logged into it on an ipad but still the same error 🙁<br> :date: __2021-01-29 12:03:13__

+> It has stopped working, I havectried to reinstall it but it still isn't loading.
+It may have been a problem with the last software update I had on my Samsung phone.<br> :date: __2021-01-29 10:39:15__

+> Graph for the Midlands hasn't been updated since 9/1 and I can't find a way to report this problem other than in the play store.
+Please fix<br> :date: __2021-01-25 18:02:21__

+> Stopped working 24 January??
+Anyone else having this issue.
+Been using it since March<br> :date: __2021-01-25 10:55:09__

+> Manipulates the figures to suit<br> :date: __2021-01-23 18:55:39__

 > Since endeavouring to update the app I have not received a daily notification even though my app states Installed.
 Such a pity as I have updated daily throughout the pandemic.<br> :date: __2021-01-22 19:29:38__